willianjusten/resume/Readme.md

 ##About me
 I'm a software engineer that loves to work with challenging and creative projects.
 As a programmer I'm in a constantly search for better practices and also experimenting new things.

-I love to work and colaborate with teams and in my spare time I like to teach my friends about something that I've learned.
+I love to work and colaborate with teams and in my spare time I like to write on my blog or teach my friends about something that I've learned.

 ##Skills

 * HTML - Jade - Haml - Erb
 * Responsive Design (Mobile First)
-* CSS (Stylus, Sass, Less)
+* CSS (Stylus, Sass, Less, PostCSS)
-* Css Frameworks (Bootstrap, Foundation)
+* Css Frameworks (Bootstrap, Foundation, Bourbon)
 * Grunt - Gulp
 * Javascript (AngularJS, ReactJS, Design Patterns, Tests)
 * NodeJS